Homemade Liverwurst Recipe

 Once your liverwurst has finished cooking, cool it to room temperature and package it.
 It will keep well in the refrigerator for a week, and freezes nicely.

-Go from Liverwurst to other German Sausage Recipes
+German Sausage Recipes